personium/website/src/contributor/README.md

 ## Questions

-If you have any questions about the concept and usage of Personium, please contact us through [Slack](https://personium-io.slack.com/).
+If you have any questions about the concept and usage of Personium, please contact us through [Discord](https://discord.gg/RgwCgvc3Ur).
-If you do not have a Personium Slack account, click [here](https://bit.ly/Join_Personium_Slack) to create one.

 The usage of each channel is as follows.